wp-plugins/thin-out-revisions/readme.txt

 If you have selected revisions having intermediate revisions between them, TOR button is to remove the intermediates.
 Or if you have selected revisions next to each other, TOR button is to remove the older selected one.
-Please carefully check a message on the button and displayed revisions to remove before press it.
+Please carefully check a message on the button and displayed revisions to remove before press it (fig. 1, 2, 3).

 = Additional Features in 1.1 =